leahbanks/dog-breeds-app/README.md

 ## 📝  Description

 An Angular app built to display information about different dog breeds.
-The dog data is retrieved from a REST API built in NestJs.
+The dog data is retrieved from a NestJS API.

 ### Features